 Buy Inexpensive Bridal Shower Invitations

 Save money hosting a bridal shower by buying inexpensive bridal shower invitations.
-If you choose to go the traditional route of mailed invitations you should anticipate spending $1.50 to $2 per invite.
+If you choose to go the traditional route of mailed invitations the average cost of bridal shower invitations is $1.50 to $2 per invite.
 Postage today ranges from $0.55 to $0.70 per letter depending on the shape of the envelope.
 You can design invites on Shutterfly, which cost about $1 / invite.
 Shutterfly does tend to have a lot of sales so check online first to see if they have a current discount code before purchasing.
 Sending invites the traditional way can cost about $200 for 75 people invited.
 If you absolutely want to send bridal shower invitations by mail, the most inexpensive bridal shower invitation is an invitation that is already designed.
 The second most inexpensive bridal shower invitation that you mail is one you design yourself on a site like Shutterfly.

 When you’re hosting a bridal shower on a budget, the most inexpensive bridal shower invitations are to send invitations via email.
 This will save you money on design, postage and the invitations themselves.
 If you choose to email the invitations, you can use free designs on Evite, or elect to design your own invitation which can cost anywhere from $13 to $50 depending on the event size.
 Emailing bridal shower invitations that is a free design is the most affordable bridal shower invitation you’ll find.

 Hosting the bridal shower at a home is usually cheapest.
 If you can accommodate everyone at a house, you won’t have to pay for a location.
 However, this isn’t always true.
 How many people are attending – can the house fit this?
 If you have to rent a tent, table and/or chairs this can add up quickly and it may be cheapest to go to a restaurant or other location.
 Location, food and beverage are the biggest ways to save money on a bridal shower.